Peter McVerry: Peter McVerry Trust

 The Peter McVerry Trust (known previously as The Arrupe Society) was founded in 1983 as a charity to reduce homelessness in Ireland.
 The organisation was a continuation of work Fr.
 McVerry had been doing in Ballymun.
 The Arrupe Jesuit community in Ballymun involved itself directly with missionary work on the ground in one of Dublin’s poorest districts; working to scaffold community-building among socially disadvantaged people.

+In 2023, the Approved Housing Bodies Regulatory Authority (AHBRA) appointed inspectors from Mazars to carry out a review of the financing and governance at the charity.
+Their findings indicated that the organisation was facing serious and immediate cash flow pressures.